unum-cloud/ustore/README.md

 3. Unit: Short and cover most of the functionality.
 4. **Stress**: Very long and multithreaded.

-The latter can run for days and simulate millions of concurrent transactions, ensuring the data remains intact.

 All unit tests are packed into a single executable to simplify running it during development.
 Every backend produces one such executable.
 The in-memory embedded variant is generally used for debugging any non-engine level logic.

-We have a [separate Documentation page here](htts://unum.cloud/UKV/tests/) covering the implemented tests.
+The stress tests, on the other hand, can run for days and simulate millions of concurrent transactions, ensuring the data remains intact.
 Any additions, especially to the stress tests, will be highly welcomed!

+> [Read full testing guide in our docs here][ukv-tests].

 ## Benchmarks

 It is always best to implement an application-specific benchmark, as every use case is different.
 Still, for the binary layer logic, we have built a dedicated project to evaluate persistent data structures - [UCSB][ucsb].
 It doesn't depend on UKV and uses native interfaces of all the engines to put everyone in the same shoes.

+All engines were benchmarked for weeks using [UCSB][ucsb].
+We have already published the results for BLOB-layer abstractions for [10 TB][ucsb-10], and, previously, [1 TB][ucsb-1] collections.

 For more advanced modality-specific workloads, we have the following benchmarks provided in this repo: